International Ruby Programming Contest

 We look forward to receiving all of your entries for the contest, being held this year.

 1. Hosted By

 International Ruby Programming Contest for Junior and Senior High School Students Organizing Committee

 - Date: Afternoon of Saturday, March 6, 2021

 Entries are being accepted from July 15 (Wed), 2020 to January 11 (Mon), 2021 in 2 divisions., Game division and Creative division.
 Participants who make it through the preliminary stage will be judged based on their presentations at the finals held on March 6, 2020 (Sat), and first prizes, runners up prizes and prizes for effort will be awarded in each class.

 Tetsuo Noda (Professor and Chief Officer of Shimane University General Information Processing Center)

 Kazuaki Tanaka (Associate Professor, Kyushu Institute of Technology, Faculty of Computer Science and Systems Engineering)

 Masayoshi Takahashi (Representative Director, Nihon Ruby-no-Kai (Japan Ruby Group))

-Soto Yamauchi ( CEO,ONE FINANCIAL Co.,LET., Winner of the U-15 class of the Ruby Programming Contest in 2012)
+Soto Yamauchi ( CEO,WED Co.,LET., Winner of the U-15 class of the Ruby Programming Contest in 2012)